Yalye/SWE_at_Google_chn/第二部分/english_version/CHAPTER 2. How to Work Well on Teams.md

 Because this chapter is about the cultural and social aspects of software engineering at Google, it makes sense to begin by focusing on the one variable over which you definitely have control: you.

 People are inherently imperfect—we like to say that humans are mostly a collection of intermittent bugs.
 But before you can understand the bugs in your coworkers, you need to understand the bugs in yourself.
-We’re going to ask you to think about your own reactions, behaviors, and attitudes—and in return, we hope you gain some real insight into how to become a more efficient and successful software engineer who spends less energy dealing with people-related problems and more time writing great code.
+We’re going to ask you to think about your own reactions, behaviors, and attitudes — and in return, we hope you gain some real insight into how to become a more efficient and successful software engineer who spends less energy dealing with people-related problems and more time writing great code.

 The critical idea in this chapter is that software development is a team endeavor.
 And to succeed on an engineering team—or in any other creative collaboration—you need to reorganize your behaviors around the core principles of humility, respect, and trust.